This website will be available in Ukrainian soon! Наш веб-сайт буде незабаром доступний українською.

 Once you’ve found a GP that feels right for you, visit their website or give them a call to check if they are accepting new patients.
 If they are, you can schedule an appointment and complete the registration process.
 This ensures that you’ll have a dedicated doctor to support you whenever you need care.

-What is the difference between short-term psychological support by an Empatia psychologist and psychotherapy?
+What is the difference between psychotherapy and short-term psychological support by an Empatia psychologist?

 Psychotherapy is provided by psychologists in healthcare facilities (GGZ) for deeper, longer-term work.
-It involves regular offline or online sessions aimed at exploring emotions, understanding the root causes of difficulties and searching for solutions.
+This involves regular in-person or remote sessions aimed at exploring emotions, understanding the root causes of difficulties and searching for solutions.
 For short-term or specific problems, we can offer a consultation with a psychologist from the Empatia programme.
 These consultations are psychosocial, not therapeutic, and can help clarify your needs or address issues that may not be covered by insurance.
 If you need long-term psychological support, therapy in the Netherlands can be covered by insurance for temporarily displaced persons from Ukraine (RMO).
-We recommend contacting a Ukrainian-speaking specialist in your area or online.
+We recommend contacting a Ukrainian-speaking specialist in your vicinity or online.
 If you are not sure whether you need therapy or short-term support, please contact our helpline for guidance.

 Do you offer support for teenagers?

-Yes, our program provides support for teenagers.
-We can offer psychosocial consultations for those aged 14 and older.
+Yes, our programme provides support for teenagers, in the form of psychosocial consultations for those aged 14 and older.
 If your concerns require psychotherapy, please contact our helpline for further guidance.

-What is your waiting time to get help?
+What is the waiting time to get help?

-We do not manage a waiting list directly, as the process depends on the organization providing psychotherapy.
+We do not manage a waiting list directly, as the process depends on the organisation providing psychotherapy.
 In some cases, it may take several weeks to begin therapy.
-For more details, we recommend contacting the specific organization of your choice or our helpline for guidance.
+For more details, we recommend contacting the specific organisation of your choice or our helpline for guidance.

 Will my insurance cover psychotherapy?